 An invasive mole develops from a complete mole and invades the myometrium.

 Choriocarcinoma most often follows a molar pregnancy but can follow a normal pregnancy, ectopic pregnancy or abortion, and should always be considered when a patient has continued vaginal bleeding after the end of a pregnancy.
 It has the ability to spread locally, as well as metastasise.

-- GTD is rare in the UK, with a calculated incidence of 1 in 714 live births.
+- GTD (hydatidiform mole, invasive mole, choriocarcinoma, PSTT) is an uncommon occurrence in the UK, with a calculated incidence of 1 in 714 live births:

-- The incidence of GTN after a live birth is estimated at 1 in 50,000.
+- GTN may develop after a molar pregnancy, a non-molar pregnancy or a live birth.
+The incidence after a live birth is estimated at 1 in 50 000.

 - Molar pregnancies may occur at any age but are more common in women aged over 45 years or under 16 years.

 - There is also an increased risk with multiple pregnancy and previous molar pregnancy.